|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 In addition to the requirements of the Graduate College of the University of Nebraska, the College of Nursing considers students for admission to the PhD Program.
 Requirements for admission to the PhD Program in addition to those listed in the Graduate Studies Bulletin include:

-- Professional accomplishments as evidenced by a biographical sketch including a description of the applicant’s goals relative to his/her professional career.
+- Professional accomplishments as evidenced by a biographical sketch including a description of the applicant’s goals relative to their professional career.

 - A minimum grade point average of 3.2 in the BSN and/or master’s program.